Role

 When designing the high-fidelity wireframes for Instagram Events, I ensured a seamless integration with Instagram’s existing UI and interaction patterns.

-I followed Instagram’s design language closely to ensure visual consistency by using its iOS-standard typeface (SF Pro), official colour palette, and iconography.
-I sourced Instagram’s five core brand colours from its official brand site and imported them into Figma, alongside commonly used interface colours—blue, black, and white—to support content visibility and maintain a cohesive user experience throughout the feature.
+I followed Instagram’s design language to ensure visual consistency by using its iOS typeface (SF Pro), core brand colours, and common interface colours (blue, black, and white) in Figma, promoting content visibility and a cohesive user experience.

-In addition, I designed custom components that mirror Instagram’s familiar interaction patterns—such as swipe gestures, bottom navigation, and modal pop-ups—to ensure a native, intuitive feel for users.
+I designed custom components that replicate Instagram’s interaction patterns, such as swipe gestures and bottom navigation—to ensure a native and intuitive user experience.

 I created this style guide and bespoke components for Instagram Events, based on Instagram's branding and functionality